Victor Lindelöf: UEFA Euro 2020

 In March 2019, Lindelöf was called up for Sweden's UEFA Euro 2020 qualifying matches against Romania and Norway.
 However, he chose to withdraw from the squad, citing personal reasons, namely the birth of his first child.
 He was replaced by Anton Tinnerholm.

 He represented Sweden at UEFA Euro 2020, and appeared in all four games as Sweden reached the round of 16 before being eliminated by Ukraine.

-On 11 August 2021, Lindelöf was named Andreas Granqvist's successor as captain by Sweden coach Janne Andersson following Granqvist's retirement after Euro 2020.
+On 11 August 2021, Lindelöf was named as Andreas Granqvist's successor as captain by Sweden coach Janne Andersson following Granqvist's retirement after the tournament.

 Personal life

 Following his move to Manchester United in 2017, Lindelöf announced his engagement to his long-time girlfriend Maja Nilsson.
 They got married at the end of May 2018, in Sweden.
-In March 2019, their first child was born.
-Their second child was born in October 2021.
+In March 2019, their first son was born.
+Their second son was born in October 2021.

 While in his home city in August 2020, Lindelöf witnessed the robbery of a 90-year-old woman by a man on a bike; Lindelöf chased the thief on foot and managed to catch him, holding him until the police arrived.
 The police later thanked Lindelöf for his "quick and wise intervention".

 In January 2022, while Lindelöf was playing the full 90 minutes against Brentford in a 3–1 win, his Manchester home was broken into by intruders whilst he was on the pitch.
 His wife and two children were at home but hid and were left unharmed.